vanhauser-thc/thc-hydra/README.md

 Examples:

 ```
--x 1:3:a generate passwords from length 1 to 3 with all lowercase letters
+-x 1:3: a generate passwords from length 1 to 3 with all lowercase letters
 -x 2:5:/ generate passwords from length 2 to 5 containing only slashes
--x 5:8:A1 generate passwords from length 5 to 8 with uppercase and numbers
+-x 5:8: A1 generate passwords from length 5 to 8 with uppercase and numbers
 ```

 Example: